East Broad Top Railroad and Coal Company: Common carrier operations - 1872 to 1956

 EBT was generally profitable from the 1880s through the 1940s and was able to modernize its infrastructure far more than other narrow gauge railroads.
 The railroad's roundhouse, one of the oldest railroad roundhouses in the US still in operation, was built in 1882.
 A coal cleaning plant and a full maintenance shops complex were also built, bridges were upgraded from iron and wood to steel and concrete, wood rolling stock was replaced by steel, and modern high-powered steam locomotives were bought from the Baldwin Locomotive Works of Philadelphia.
 In the post-WWII years most railroads converted to diesel motive power but the EBT considered this switch unnecessary.
 Steam locomotives had proven longevity and, as EBT was a coal carrier, fuel was abundant and cheap.

 In 1929 the EBT formed the East Broad Top Transit Company and operated regional bus service.
 It acquired the Mount Union Bus Line in 1931.
 In 1941 this operation was sold to the Huntingdon Bus Company.

-In November 1953 the railroad's innovation earned them a cover story in an industry publication.
+In November 1953 the railroad's innovation earned them a cover story, "Is It a Sin to be Narrow Gauge?", in Trains.
 But coal demand was already plummeting as homes and industries switched to cheap oil and gas.
 The last nail in the coffin came when the silica brick plants in Mount Union converted to oil and gas and not enough coal could be sold to support the mines and the railroad.
 The railroad closed as a coal hauler April 14, 1956, and along with the coal-mining company was sold for scrap to the Kovalchick Salvage Corporation.